mheberger/upstream-delineator/README.md

 You will need two sets of MERIT-Hydro gridded (or raster) data: **flow accumulation** and **flow direction**.
 The authors of the MERIT-Hydro created 5-degree tiles, but this script needs seamless layers that cover entire river basins.
-You can freely download these data here:
+I have already done the work of merging these raster data files.
+You can freely download them here:
 [https://mghydro.com/watersheds/rasters](https://mghydro.com/watersheds/rasters)

 You will need to update `subbasins_config.py` to tell the script where to find these data files.